Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

 We consider the modification in the NFW DM density profile resulting from the gravitational collapse of baryons.
 Baryons behave dynamically differently from DM in their collapse process because they can heat and radiate away their energy, as they are not collisionless and have nonzero internal pressure.
-Thus, as they lose energy, they fall towards the center of the gravitational potential well (this process is also called baryonic infall or cooling).
-This is the main mechanism that allows the formation of galaxies within the DM haloes, and it is also responsible for the adiabatic compression of the DM halo density profile. { However, baryonic cooling will only take place in DM haloes with masses above a certain critical mass $M_{crit}$.
+However, baryonic cooling will only take place in DM haloes with masses above a certain critical mass $M_{crit}$.
 A first estimate of this critical mass is the Jeans mass, such that the baryons in haloes with smaller masses are pressure-supported (see \cite{Barkana}).
 However, the Jeans criteria assumes that the DM perturbation from which the halo is formed is still in the linear regime, which is not the case for already virialized haloes, and therefore, \cite{Tegmark} consider a slightly different $M_{crit}$ criteria that accounts for the details of the collapse process.
-Finally, one could worry that the presence of DM itself may alter the $M_{crit}$, but as shown by \cite{RMF07b}, although the Jeans mass is altered, the $M_{crit}$ as considered by Tegmark changes by an $O(1)$ factor only (and this is considering LDM, because for the case of the massive WIMPS under study, it would be essentially unchanged).
-Therefore, in this work, we will consider that only those haloes (main and substructure) that attain a mass greater than $M_{critic}$, as given in the Figure 6 of \cite{Tegmark}, are able to undergo adiabatic compression.
+Finally, one could worry that the presence of DM itself may alter the $M_{crit}$, but as shown by \cite{RMF07b}, although the Jeans mass is altered, the $M_{crit}$ as considered by Tegmark changes by an $O(1)$ factor only (and this is considering LDM, because for the case of the massive WIMPs under study, it would be essentially unchanged).
+Therefore, in this work, we will consider that only those haloes (main and substructure) that attain a mass greater than $M_{crit}$, as given in the Figure 6 of \cite{Tegmark}, are able to undergo adiabatic contraction.
 For haloes of smaller mass, we will simply consider them to be of pure NFW form.
-(However, see \cite{Takamitsu}, were the authors discuss a process that could allow for the formation of Intermediate Mass BHs at $z \sim 30$, which could generate adiabatic compression, but only for very rare haloes).}
+(However, see \cite{Tanaka}, were the authors discuss a process that could allow for the formation of Intermediate Mass BHs at $z \sim 30$, which could generate adiabatic contraction, but only for very rare haloes).

-Different authors have studied the adiabatic compression mechanism, and have given algorithms to compute the compressed DM density profile, given the original, uncompressed profile and the newly grown density profile of the collapsed baryonic component.
-Two of the most used methods are the Blumenthal algorithm \citep{Blumenthal} and the Young algorithm \citep{Young}.
-The Young algorithm assumes that the potential well has spherical symmetry, and so it corresponds to a central potential problem.
-The Blumenthal algorithm further assumes that all the orbits of the DM particles are circular. \cite{SellwoodAndMcGaugh} conclude that the Blumenthal algorithm overpredicts the compression in the inner regions.